-Throughout his 35-year career as a CFO, COO, Ed collaboratively consults with and empowers business owners by developing high-potential exit strategies, succession plans, and company valuations integrated with a comprehensive strategic vision.
+With 35-years as a CFO, COO, Ed collaboratively consults with and empowers business owners by developing high-potential exit strategies, succession plans, and company valuations integrated with a comprehensive strategic vision.

 Part 2 of Optimize & Protect Your Business with an Exit Plan